The History of Scottish Food

 By contrast, wealthy Scots enjoyed a rich and varied diet.
 The landowning classes were able to enjoy the game which they hunted on their estates and only the wealthy were allowed to enjoy the fish caught in their rivers.
 A medieval banquet might include wild boar, venison, rabbit, grouse and other game birds, fish and foods which are no longer eaten today such as peacock and swan.
 They also enjoyed an array of fruits which were often made into fritters.
 At this time, pepper and spices which had first been brought to the country by returning Crusaders were available to the wealthy and salt was seen as a status symbol as it was so expensive to buy.

-Throughout the medieval period, trade between Scotland and other European countries, particularly France flourished and this had an influence on the types of food eaten.
-Records of a banquet held at the court of King James IV show the extent of feasting with dozens of deer, boar, piglets and other delicacies on the menu alongside Florentine pie which was made from oysters, rabbit and other meats encased in pastry.
+Throughout the medieval period, trade between Scotland and other European countries—particularly France—flourished, and this had an influence on the types of food eaten.
+Records of a banquet held at the court of King James IV describe dozens of deer, boar, piglets and other delicacies on the menu alongside Florentine pie which was made from oysters, rabbit and other meats encased in pastry.

-It was during the late medieval period that records of Scotland's national dish, haggis are found for the first time.
+During the late medieval period, records of Scotland's national dish, haggis, are found for the first time.
 It is thought to have originated out of necessity as people were mobile and needed to carry food with them.
-Just as people carried oatmeal with them to make porridge or oatcakes they began to carry a small amount of offal with them in a bag made out of a sheep's stomach.
+Just as people carried oatmeal with them to make porridge or oatcakes, they also began to carry a small amount of offal with them in a bag made out of a sheep's stomach.
 It is possible that this practice originated in Scandinavia and was brought to Scotland by the Vikings.